 - 1. Be compatible with existing agricultural operations in the rural area; and - 2.
 Be in scale and character with its surrounding landscape and buildings; and - 3.
-Be capable of providing adequate access and parking arrangements.
+Be capable of providing adequate access and parking arrangements; - 4.
+Not to lead to an increase in traffic levels beyond the capacity of the surrounding local highway network.